woodchucks-2014/FirstPerson/README.md

 * [Joe Cohen](https://github.com/jdcohen9)

-We documented our work process using [Trello](https://trello.com/b/fQ161Rd0/firstperson-io)as well as the Wiki page for this repo.
+We documented our work process using [Trello](https://trello.com/b/fQ161Rd0/firstperson-io) as well as the Wiki page for this repo.